wbreza/azd-azure-mcp/README.md

 MCP extensions can be hosted on official `azd` extension source or can reside in a custom extension source hosted in a local file or publicly accessible HTTPS endpoint.

+## Dynamic Discovery & the "Learn" Pattern

+The root `mcp.azure` server uses a dynamic discovery mechanism to enumerate and expose all available Azure MCP extensions at runtime.
+When the server starts, or when an agent or user requests to "learn" about available tools, the server:

+- Calls `azd ext list --tags azure,mcp` to discover all installed and available MCP extensions.
+- Dynamically installs any missing extensions on demand.
+- Starts the MCP server for each provider extension only when needed.
+- Maintains a cache of running tool clients to avoid redundant startups.

+### The "Learn" Pattern

+The "learn" pattern is a core feature for LLMs/agents and users to explore available capabilities.
+When a request is made with the `learn` argument set to `true`, the root server returns a list of available tools and their schemas.
+This response uses the **same MCP tool list schema** as the MCP protocol itself, ensuring:

+- Consistency: The tool list and schema are always up-to-date and machine-readable.
+- Iterative Exploration: Agents can call `learn` recursively, specifying a tool name to drill down into its supported commands and parameters.
+- Self-Describing: The system is fully self-describing, enabling agents to reason about and select tools programmatically.

+For example:
+- `learn: true` with no tool specified returns the top-level list of available tools (e.g., storage, keyvault, resource, azd, etc.).
+- `learn: true, tool: "storage"` returns the list of commands and parameters supported by the storage extension, using the same MCP tool schema.

+This approach makes the system highly discoverable and agent-friendly, supporting robust, real-time, and iterative automation scenarios.

 ## Architecture & Flow (Sequence Diagram)

 The following sequence diagram illustrates the dynamic, on-demand nature of extension management and call dispatching: